ext4n/FTPSTLK/README.md

 - In update.exe, the logic of new versions has been reworked.
 Fixed a critical error when the changelog was not shown during the update.
 I hope everything will be stable with new versions.
 - Many minor improvements and bug fixes.

+   ## v.
+1.14-en <h4>
+   from 04.09.21
+- Added file manager (While in test mode).
+- I made a choice of downloading.
+You can download based on the selected folder, or display a dialog box.
+- Added and corrected translations.
+- Icons appeared for some positions.
+(Test variant).
+- Many minor improvements and bug fixes.

 ## In the plans... <h2>
 - ADD THE ABILITY TO SEND FILES TO FTP IMMEDIATELY AFTER THE SAVE.
 - AUTOMATIC TRACKING OF ADDING TO FTP AND SUBSEQUENT DOWNLOADING.
 - AUTOMATIC CREATION OF A FOLDER ON FTP.
 [Added in ver.
 1.12]
 - FILE MANAGER OF FILES ON THE HOSTING AND DOWNLOADING ANY OF THE FILES.
+[Added in ver.
+1.14]

 ## Advantages <h2>